 As the funding is competitive, it's vital to prepare a thorough and detailed application.

 Review your draft, gathering input from others, including external outsiders.
 Treat this like a cover letter for a critical job interview.
-The more serious you look, the more serious they will take your application.
+The more serious you appear, the more seriously they will consider your application.

 The actual application will entail providing: